Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

     <em>Figure 2.
 Dedensification.
 The original graph is shown on the screenshot 1 to the left.
 The resulting graph is shown on the screenshot 2 to the right.</em>
 </p>

 The main advantage of graph summarization is that it produces a summary graph that is again graph which can be further compressed.
 One of the main challenges of graph summarization, is to create a summary graph that preserves important information present in the original graph, and from which we can restore the original graph.
+By grouping similar nodes together, we can reduce clutter and make it easier to understand the overall structure of the graph.
+Additionally, the use of supernodes allows to navigate and explore the graph at different levels of detail, while preserving the context and the relationships among the nodes.

 <h3 id="coarsening">Coarsening</h3>